PaulLNH/Above-Curve-Content/2025/01January/2025-01-12-the-real-state-of-ai-what-business-leaders-actually-need-to-know.md

 When I first started exploring AI back in 2019, I was teaching computers to play Snake and building models for linear regression (fancy talk for teaching computers to draw really accurate trend lines).
 Picture trying to teach calculus to a calculator – technically possible, but with a lot of "it's not you, it's me" moments.

 Fast forward to today, and while we haven't quite reached the "Rosie the Robot making your dinner while cleaning the house" stage (sorry, Jetsons fans), we're definitely in interesting territory.
-Let's break down where AI actually stands – and spoiler alert: flying cars aren't included yet either.
+Let's break down where AI actually stands – flying cars not included (yet).

 ### The Five Stages of AI (We're at a Fascinating Crossroads)